arithefirst/portfolio-v2/src/content/posts/one-app-4-frameworks.md

 ## In summary

-To wrap up, each of these frameworks offers powerful capabilities, but NextJS proved to be the most enjoyable to work with, and I’m excited to build more React applications in the future.
+To wrap up, each of these frameworks offers powerful capabilities, but Next.js proved to be the most enjoyable to work with, and I’m excited to build more React applications in the future.
 SvelteKit remains my number one choice for its simplicity and performance, while Vue and Solid each have strong features that didn’t align perfectly with my preferred syntax and workflows.
 Ultimately, this experiment reinforced that the best framework is the one that balances productivity, developer experience, and project requirements for you, and will always vary person to person.